projectara/greybus-spec/source/device_class/firmware.rst

 Table :num:`table-interface-backend-firmware-version-response` defines
 the Greybus Firmware Management Interface Backend Firmware Version Response payload.
-The Response contains two 2-byte numbers, major and minor.
+The Response contains two 2-byte numbers, major and minor, and a 1-byte status.

+The major and minor numbers shall be ignored by the AP if the status contains value other than STATUS_SUCCESS.

-If the Interface doesn't require the specific Interface Backend Firmware package for its functioning, then the Interface shall send GB_OP_INVALID in the status byte of the Response header.
+If the Interface doesn't require the specific Interface Backend Firmware package for its functioning, then the Interface shall set the status to STATUS_NOT_SUPPORTED.

-If the Interface doesn't have the specific Interface Backend Firmware package available with it, then it shall set both major and minor fields in its Response with zero.
+If the Interface doesn't have the specific Interface Backend Firmware package available with it, then it shall set the status to STATUS_NOT_AVAILABLE.

+Otherwise, the Interface shall set both major and minor fields in its Response with the major and minor version of its Interface Backend Firmware.

-The Interface may take some time before providing the version of the Interface Backend Firmware package.
+The Interface may require some time before providing the version of the Interface Backend Firmware package.
 This may happen, for example, if the Interface needs to boot the Backend Device Processors before getting the version of the available Interface Backend Firmware.
-On such an event, the Interface shall send GB_OP_RETRY in the status byte of the Response header.
+On such an event, the Interface shall set the status to STATUS_RETRY.

-On receiving GB_OP_RETRY from the Interface, the AP may re-initiate this Operation after an implementation-defined time interval.
+On receiving STATUS_RETRY from the Interface, the AP may re-initiate this Operation after an implementation-defined time interval.
 The AP may keep sending this Request until the time it receives the Interface Backend Firmware version, or the Request fails and returns some other error value.